RubixML/ML/docs/transformers/conduit.md

 # Conduit
 Conduits allow you to abstract a series of transformations into a single higher-order transformation.

+!!! note
+    This transformer modifies the input dataset during fitting.
+If you need to keep a *clean* dataset in memory, you can clone the dataset object before calling the method that consumes it.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful), [Elastic](api.md#elastic), [Persistable](../persistable.md)

 **Data Type Compatibility:** Depends on base transformers